 The Oklahoma Department of Corrections added the third drug in the cocktail—potassium chloride, which stops the heart—to its lethal-injection protocol the same year.
 The combination of poisons was supposed to increase the certainty of death.
 Texas used all three drugs when it conducted the first execution by lethal injection in 1982.

 Other states copied their procedures from Oklahoma and Texas.
-Today, 34 others use the same lethal-injection cocktail.
-(Only one state, Nebraska, insists on electrocution for its death-row inmates.)
-When asked in court how they developed their injection protocols, corrections officials have said they learned directly from agencies in other states.
+Today, 34 others use the same lethal-injection cocktail. * When asked in court how they developed their injection protocols, corrections officials have said they learned directly from agencies in other states.

 If the three-drug cocktail may cause unnecessary suffering, why don't death-row inmates get the same drugs doctors prescribe for assisted suicide?
 Terminally ill patients in Oregon can take a large dose by mouth of a barbiturate that puts them in a coma within about five minutes, with an apparently painless death coming around half an hour later.
 (In some rare cases, an assisted suicide by barbiturates can take as long as two days.)
 For one thing, corrections officials haven't changed the three-drug protocol because there hasn't been significant pressure to do so until recently.
 They also may prefer the standard cocktail because it works much faster than straight barbiturates when administered properly.
 (The lethal-injection cocktail typically kills within 10 minutes.)
 They also have to deal with involuntary subjects, and it's easier to inject someone who's strapped to a table than it is to force oral medication down his throat.